 In designing your sleep environment, focus maximizing comfort and minimizing distractions, including with these tips:

 - Use a High-Performance Mattress and Pillow: The best mattress for your needs and preferences is vital to making sure that you are comfortable enough to relax.
-It also ensures, along with your pillow, that your spine gets proper support to avoid aches and pains.
+It also ensures, along with the best pillow, that your spine gets proper support to avoid aches and pains.

 - Choose Quality Bedding: Your sheets and blankets play a major role in helping your bed feel inviting.
 Look for bedding that feels comfortable to the touch and that will help maintain a comfortable temperature during the night.